When it comes to getting a mortgage, they say there are no stupid questions.

 - Origination points – A fee charged by the lender for originating the loan.

 - Discount Points – A discount point is a way to reduce the interest rate on your loan by pre-paying interest up-front.

 6. When should we lock-in the interest rate?

-7. Are there any other fees or charges I should be aware about?
+7. Are there any other fees or charges I should be aware of?

 You should make sure you know every single penny that is being charged by your lender.
 The loan estimate (LE) has taken the place of good faith estimates (GFE).
-In the loan estimate it should have a clear breakdown of the fees associated with your mortgage.
+The loan estimate should have a clear breakdown of the fees associated with your mortgage.
 You should make sure that nothing is left out.